CBD hasn’t shown to react adversely with medication. Some evidence suggests that it may influence how your liver breaks down drugs.

 Because CBD oil is so low in THC, in most cases it will not cause a positive drug test when consumed at suggested servings.
 In rare cases, hemp oils can cause a positive result, so anyone who is concerned about having a positive drug test should avoid consuming CBD oil, including Dixie Botanicals® CBD hemp oil products.

-Completely THC-free CBD supplements, such as Dixie Botanicals® CBD Isolate, are available for those interested in the balancing properties of CBD while avoiding any and all THC.
+CBD supplements with non-detectable THC, such as Dixie Botanicals® CBD Isolate, are available for those interested in the balancing properties of CBD while avoiding THC.

 Learn More about CBD